victortanasa/stockAlarms/README.md

 	"enabled" : false
 }

-If a field is ommited, it will not be updated.
+If a field is omitted, it will not be updated.

 <b>Delete alarm</b>

 DELETE http://localhost:5000/alarm/{alarmId}

+Header: Authorization + Bearer value

 <b>List alarms</b>